kobbikobb/move-lines.nvim/README.md

 # move-lines.nvim

-A Neovim plugin for moving lines up and down in visual mode.
+A Simple Neovim plugin for moving lines of code in visual mode.

 ## Features
-- Move selected lines up or down with customizable keybindings.
+- Move selected lines up, down, left or right with customizable keybindings.
 - Lightweight and minimal.

 ## Installation

 ### Using `lazy.nvim`
-The default keybindings are `<C-J>` to move lines down and `<C-K>` to move lines up.
+The default keybindings are:
+- `<C-J>` to move lines down.
+- `<C-K>` to move lines up.
+- `<C-H>` to move lines left.
+- `<C-L>` to move lines right.

 ```Default keybindings
 {
     'kobbikobb/move-lines.nvim',